Theology of the body: Church Fathers

 The Early Church Fathers wrote extensively on the theology of the body, especially with regard to Christian marriage.

-Saint Ignatius of Antioch (died A.D.
-108) taught that "It is right for men and women who marry to be united with the bishop's approval.
+Saint Ignatius of Antioch (died AD 108) taught that "It is right for men and women who marry to be united with the bishop's approval.
 In that way their marriage will follow God's will and not the promotings of lust.
 Let everything be done so as to advance God's honor."
 He emphasized marriage as a component of the baptismal commitments of Christian couples.

 The Shepherd of Hermas, authored in the second century, forbids spouses to remarry after a divorce has occurred.
 It furthermore encouraged reconciliation among divorced spouses in cases of adultery.
 While permitting marriage after the death of a spouse, it taught that a widow/widower who remained single "gains...more extraordinary honor and great glory with the Lord."

-Saint Justin Martyr (A.D.
-100–165) distinguished between the sexual promiscuity of the pagan Romans and "the behavior of Christians whom he said only marry for the sake of bringing up children."
+Saint Justin Martyr (AD 100–165) distinguished between the sexual promiscuity of the pagan Romans and "the behavior of Christians whom he said only marry for the sake of bringing up children."
 In this era, Christians who did not wish to have children "renounced marriage" and lived in "perfect continence".

-Saint Athenagoras of Athens (A.D.
-133–190) taught that "According to our laws, each of us thinks of the woman he has married as his wife only for the purpose of bearing children.
+Saint Athenagoras of Athens (AD 133–190) taught that "According to our laws, each of us thinks of the woman he has married as his wife only for the purpose of bearing children.
 For as the farmer casts his seed on the soil and awaits the harvest without sowing over it, so we limit the pleasure of intercourse to bearing children."

 The views held by Saint Justin Martyr and Saint Athenagoras of Athens were held by the early Christians, who held that the purpose of marriage "was the procreation and education of children", opposing "engaging in sexual activity for the hedonistic pursuit of pleasure."

+Lactantius (A.D.
+240—320) "extolled marriage as a sublime and essential expression of Christian love":

+He rejected the old Jewish laws of sexual purity in the name of Christian freedom, allowing sexual intercourse and intimacy with one's spouse even during menstruation and pregnancy.
+And he urged older or sterile couples to maintain healthy sex lives, even after the window of fertility had closed.
+This not only protected the couple from sexual sin but also fostered in them mutual love and harmony.

+Lactantius' views were characteristic of other contemporary Church Fathers, such as Clement of Alexandria.